hydephp/develop/tests/fixtures/_posts/typography-simple.md

 ---
 title: Typography Should Be Easy.
+Simple.
 description: A TailwindCSS Typography demo with little front matter.
 ---